-On March 17, 2015, the Commission de la représentation électorale du Québec (CRE) filed its preliminary report entitled The electoral map of Québec: A reflection of Québec – Delimitation proposal – Preliminary Report – March 2015, in which it proposed the delimitation of the electoral divisions of Québec.
+On February 7, 2017, the Commission de la représentation électorale du Québec (CRE) filed its second report entitled The electoral map of Québec: A reflection of Québec – Step II: Revised Delimitation Proposal - Second Report – February 2017.

 To find out more, visit the website The electoral map - A reflection of Quebec.